 Speed Mentoring has been offered in San Francisco, NYC, London, and Atlanta as well as in Austin at #SXSW2015.
 And a new app that lets you connect in real time via video chat is coming soon.

 How does it work?
-In each Speed Mentoring session, 20 Mentors and 20 Mentees meet in a fast-paced setting, ask and answer questions & have the option of making a long-term connection.
+In each Speed Mentoring session, Mentors and Mentees meet in a fast-paced setting, ask and answer questions & have the option of making a long-term connection.
 Mentees have a chance to speak openly with industry leaders, get career advice and hack business problems.
-And leaders are able to speak one-on-one with bright, curious Mentees about the topics and questions that matter most.
+And leaders are able to speak one-on-one with Mentees about the topics and questions that matter most.
 It's a great way to give back – and to meet new talent.

 Check out the video to see Speed Mentoring in action.

 Students trying to choose a college need more to go on than brochures and websites designed and written by old geezers or campus tours led by undergrads known for their salesmanship.

 They want to know if the kids they’ll be going to school with are “their people” and whether the campus culture feels like a fit.
 So we convinced Skidmore College to let us set up cameras on campus and see how students responded in the moment to different situations.